Continual Learning with Columnar Spiking Neural Networks: Experiments

-Since CoLaNET is a fully connected network, visualizing its receptive fields becomes a convenient analysis tool.
+\emph{Heatmaps.} Since CoLaNET is a fully connected network, visualizing its receptive fields becomes a convenient analysis tool.
 Figure \ref{fig:at_mnist2emnist_rf} displays the receptive fields (as heatmaps) of plastic neurons in CoLaNET after training on two tasks sequentially (first MNIST, then EMNIST).
 We observe that the columns combine patterns from both MNIST digits and EMNIST letters.
-For example, roughly half of the microcolumns in the first row contain a prototype of the digit 0, while the other half show a prototype of the letter A. In the second row, the prototype of digit 1 appears only in the first microcolumn, while most others exhibit the prototype of letter B. In some columns, a small number of microcolumns experience interference between the two tasks, leading to a loss of distinct patterns—however, the vast majority of microcolumns remain specialized for a single pattern.
+For example, roughly half of the microcolumns in the first row contain a prototype of the digit 0, while the other half show a prototype of the letter A. In some columns, a small number of microcolumns experience interference between the two tasks, leading to a loss of distinct patterns—however, the vast majority of microcolumns remain specialized for a single pattern.